 A&W Drive-In, 728 Bradley Street “Come As You Are – Eat In Your Car!”

 Who doesn’t remember A&W and that “frosty mug taste”?
 Or better yet, who could forget the bees always buzzing around that Bradley Street Location?
-A&W Root Beer would be the creation of Roy W. Allen who, in 1918, who was a hotelier in Arizona at the time.
+A&W Root Beer was the creation of Roy W. Allen, who in 1918 was a hotelier in Arizona at the time.
 There, he had the good fortune of partaking in a conversation with a retired pharmacist who had concocted a new formula for root beer.
-Allen would purchase the “secret” formula, said to have included herbs, spices, bark and berries among other ingredients.
+Allen purchased the “secret” formula, which included herbs, spices, bark, berries, and other ingredients.

 A year later, the entrepreneur sold his first root beers at a roadside drink stand in 1919 during a parade honoring WWI Veterans in Lodi, California, who were returning home from war.
-Thus began a long history with American Veterans that would later help bolster the franchise in post-WWII 1950s.
-Aiding his cause in those early years of his venture was the onset of prohibition and those frosty mugs would allow people to wet their whistle and quench their thirsts.
+Thus began a long history with American Veterans that later helped bolster the franchise in the post-World War II 1950s.
+Aiding his cause in the early years of his venture was the onset of prohibition, and those frosty mugs allowed people to wet their whistles and quench their thirsts.

-Speaking of franchise, the restaurant chain itself started four years later when Mr. Allen teamed up with one of his employees, Frank Wright, to open the first drive-in located in nearby Sacramento.
+Speaking of franchises, the restaurant chain started four years later when Mr. Allen teamed up with one of his employees, Frank Wright, to open the first drive-in in nearby Sacramento.
 A&W, as it would become known, was merely the first letter of each of their last names.
-In 1925, the partners would begin selling franchises, becoming the first restaurant franchise in the United States.
+In 1925, the partners became the first restaurant chain in the United States to sell franchises.

-According to its official website, the post-war boom in the 1950s and “prevalence of G.I.
-Loans lead to a “new flurry of development and nearly 450 operating A&Ws.”
-The first international restaurant would be established in Winnipeg in 1956 and the first, and only A&W in Watertown would be established in 1959 via a partnership between George Forshaw, a teacher at North Junior High School, and Lewis R. Morgan.
-The drive-in, of course, would be located at 728 Bradley Street.
+According to its official website, the post-war boom in the 1950s and “the prevalence of G.I.
+Loans led to a ‘new flurry of development and nearly 450 operating A&Ws.'”
+The first international restaurant was established in Winnipeg in 1956, and the first A&W in Watertown was established in 1959 via a partnership between Charles Forshaw, a teacher at North Junior High School, and Lewis R. Morgan.
+The drive-in, of course, was located at 728 Bradley Street.

-The local A&W would promote the drive-in with car hops and “Come as you are – eat in your car!” located on the road to the Thousand Islands.
-There you could indulge in pizza, hot dogs, chili-dogs, french fries and take home some of that frosty-mug goodness in a quart or gallon.
-Into the 1960s, Mr. Forshaw would relocate to California, but still own the local restaurant that was, for some time, managed by long-time North Side advocate and Watertown politician Bruce Dempster.
+The local A&W promoted the drive-in with car hops and “Come as you are – eat in your car!” located on the road to the Thousand Islands.
+There you could indulge in pizza, hot dogs, chili dogs, and French fries, and take home some of that frosty-mug goodness in a quart or gallon.
+Into the 1960s, Mr. Forshaw relocated to California but still owned the local restaurant that was, for some time, managed by long-time North Side advocate and Watertown politician Bruce Dempster.

 On Jan 12, 1971, the Watertown Daily Times reported—